mmmilione/node_boilerplate/readme.md

 **FIRST** of all, run `npm i` to install all dependencies.

 **THEN**, create a `secrets.js` file in the root of the project.
 This file shall contains all the custom variables that you want to keep private.
-The content of this fil must look like this:
+The content of this file must look like this:

 ```
 const allSecrets = {
     //The following line is needed only if you opt for the Mongo banch
     connection: 'connection_string_2_mongo',
     //Needed to handle enquiries
+    //Set values of the properties to the real credentials of your email server
     mailer: {
         user: 'myaccount@mydomain.com',
         pw: 'my_email_password',